Optometry Residency PG (10412.1)

 |2023||UC - Canberra, Bruce||Semester 2||31 July 2023||On-Campus||Dr Pat Arthur|

 There is no prescribed textbook for this Unit of study.
 It is advised that you revise all suitable material from pre-requisite units of study and any additional revision requested by your specific clinical site.
+In the subsequent unit, Assessment of Optometric Competency (AOC) your theoretical knowledge gained from the Bachelor of Vision Science and Master's of Optometry units may be potentially be assessed and it is expected knowledge.
+Therefore you should be continually revising all materials taught in preparation for AOC.
 Please see Canvas for required resources as they vary between clinical sites.

 Submission of assessment items